-Join the solar panels & feed-in tariffs incentive frenzy
+Join the PV solar panels & feed-in tariff incentive frenzy

 “Solar panel installations are growing with the feed-in tariff scheme, but why?”

 Global oil prices hit a two year high yesterday, with warnings that the soaring cost of raw materials could put the brakes on the U.K’s economic recovery.